 Knowing your waist girth can also be important for your health.
 Increased waist circumference (over 35 inches for women and over 40 inches for men) puts you at a higher risk of developing diseases like heart disease and diabetes.

 In terms of tracking your fitness progress, body measurements can also help you see where you’ve slimmed down or bulked up.
-What you measure is up to you, but I recommend starting with your chest, waist, hips, and thighs, and make sure to be consistent with those measuring points each time.
+I recommend starting with your chest, waist, hips, and thighs.
+Just make sure to be consistent with those measuring points each time.

 METHOD #9: KEEP TRACK OF HOW HEAVY YOU LIFT AT THE GYM

 Take your handy-dandy notebook to the gym and chart the weight you used for each exercise.
 Recording this gives us a visual idea of how our strength is progressing and growing.

 Sometimes, it’s easy to forget just how much you’ve grown.

 I remember when I started lifting weights, I could only do a shoulder press with 0.5 kg.
 I felt so embarrassed going to the gym.